olesya-wo/tami/README.md

 First, you need to define character with display name - `character mom = My mom`
 Then you can use `mom` as person in dialogs
 `person: Sentense` or `person: (additional info) Sentense`
-Each message will be displayed separately and blocks side-panel until player clicks
+Each message will be displayed separately, and block the side-panel until player clicks
-Can contains also interpolated variables - `[:var_name:]`
+Can also contain interpolated variables - `[:var_name:]`

 Menus: